opensearch-project/documentation-website/_ingest-pipelines/processors/ml-inference.md

 #### Response

-The response confirms that in addition to the `passage_text` field, the processor has generated text embeddings in the `passage_embedding` field:
+The response confirms that, in addition to the `passage_text` field, the processor has generated text embeddings in the `passage_embedding` field:

 ```json
 {